gmc-code/PC-Python/docs/python/tuples.rst

 ==========================
-Data Structures: Tuples
+Tuples
 ==========================

 Tuples
 ----------

-Tuples are similar to lists in that they are used to store an ordered sequence of items, usually of varying datatype.
+Tuples are similar to lists in that they are used to store an **ordered** sequence of items, usually of varying datatype.

 .. code-block:: python